 Birds in Bhutan can be found from the glacial alpine regions of the north to the sweltering tropics of the south.
-The geography and altitude is also the most diverse areas of bird habitats ever found in a single country.
+The geography and altitude are also the most diverse areas of bird habitats ever found in a single country.
 Most widely known are the Black Neck Cranes, a rare and endangered crane, holds a special place in folklore and Bhutanese hearts.
-To injure a Black Neck Crane in Bhutan is go to prison for lifetime.
-Even the casual observer can be sure to see the blue whistling-thrush, yellow blue magpie, the wall creeper, white capped water redstarts, spotted nutcracker in the pine forest and the red-billed choughs on the roofs on the dzongs.
+To injure a Black Neck Crane in Bhutan is going to prison for a lifetime.
+Even the casual observer can be sure to see the blue whistling-thrush, yellow blue magpie, the wallcreeper, white-capped water redstarts, spotted nutcracker in the pine forest and the red-billed choughs on the roofs on the dzongs.